 Keep compound under dry inert gas such as nitrogen or argon.
 Store in tightly sealed containers in a cool dry place, separate from combustible materials.
 Discard unused portions that will not be needed for extended periods of time (> 1 year)

 Store wastes in tightly sealed containers under dry inert gas.
 Used reagent can be deactivated under controlled environments.
 Dispose as hazardous waste.
 CONTAINERS OF SODIUM AMIDE THAT HAVE FORMED PEROXIDES MUST NOT BE HANDLED.
 Yellow or brown colored solids are evidence of contamination with peroxides.
-Contact Brandon Chance (EHS) at 8-7882 immediately.
+Contact EHS at 8-5294 immediately.

 For More Information